 The two nearest shelving units had partly collapsed.
 Each one had bent outwards at more or less the same point.
 Fiona found her eye attracted to the floor between the bends in the shelves.
 There, cratered in the concrete of the floor, was a glowing red rock.

 It human shaped, but bigger than most men.
 Perhaps even bigger Dwayne "The Rock" Johnson.
 And it came out of a rock too.
 Interesting.
-Perhaps comparing monsters to former pro-wrestlers was a sign of concussion...
+Is comparing monsters to former pro-wrestlers a sign of concussion?
+It seems probable.

 Donna grabbed Fiona's shoulder and gestured for her to run.
 That was easier said than done.
-The ruins of the orders desk blocked easy escape.
-On unsteady legs she hobbled away from the glowing red creature as it shambled after them, fury written into every line of its fearsome, befanged features.
+The splintery ruins of the orders desk blocked easy escape.
+On unsteady legs Fiona hobbled away from the glowing red creature as it shambled after them, fury written into every line of its slavering features.

 But… was that help ahead?
 Hurtling towards them and the monster was the sleek figure of the superhero, Voyager!
 Fiona was seeing double.
 It was as if two Voyagers were zooming towards the creature.
 There were two Voyagers!
 They hit the thing, driving it backwards.
-Fiona looked at Donna, who cheered and punched her fist in the air.
-Her hearing came back just in time to hear Fiona's 'whoop' of triumph.
+Donna cheered and punched her fist in the air.
+Fiona's hearing came back just in time to hear Fiona's 'whoop' of triumph.

-The Voyagers fought hard, pushing the Monster back, out of the steam, into the clear air of the seasonal section.
-All at once, the thing rallied, knocking one Voyager from the air with a fist the size of a watermelon; grabbing the other by a leg and sending her careening into a pile of Halloween decorations.
+The Voyagers fought hard, punch after atomic punch, pushing the Monster back out of the steam, into the clear air of the seasonal section.
+All at once, the thing rallied, knocking one Voyager from the air with a fist the size of a lawnmower; grabbing the other by a leg and sending her careening into a pile of Halloween decorations.

 "Water!"
 Donna said.
 "Don't you see?
 It's a creature of flame!"